 - For a complete listing of guideline, please read the Updated Guidance for Hospital Operators Regarding Visitation from the Department of Health.

 Oswego County is our community, and the safety and well-being of our residents has always been and remains our main priority.

 If you are experiencing symptoms of cough, fever or shortness of breath:

 Oswego County COVID-19 Hotline at 315-349-3330

-It's important to call ahead of time rather than coming directly to a medical facility.
-Calling ahead directs you to the most appropriate care and allows precautions to protect yourself, other patients, and healthcare providers.
+It's important to call ahead of time rather than coming to a medical facility.
+Calling ahead directs you to the most appropriate care and allows precautions to protect yourself, other patients and healthcare providers.

 The severity of coronavirus symptoms can range from very mild to severe.
 People who are older or have existing medical conditions, such as heart disease, may be at higher risk of serious illness.
-This is similar to what is seen with other respiratory illnesses, such as influenza.
+This is similar to other respiratory illnesses, such as influenza.